Martin Luther King Day is observed on the third Monday of January every year in the US.

 - Chicago Open Housing Movement.
 (1965 to 1967, Chicago)

 - March against Fear.
 (June 6, 1966, to June 25, 1966, Memphis, Tennesse

 - Memphis Sanitation Strike.(February 12, 1968, to April 16,1968, Memphis, Tennessee)

 Martin Luther King Jr. Civil Rights Campaign- Montgomery Bus Boycott:

 Montgomery Bus Boycott campaign started on December 5, 1955, and ended on December 20, 1956.
-The campaign lasted for a duration of 1 year and 15 days.
+The campaign lasted for 1 year and 15 days.

-The boycott proved extremely effective resulting in bus riders lost and leading towards economic disaster.
-The boycotters used alternate means of transportations like carpools, cycling, walking, mule riding…etc.
+The boycott proved extremely effective, resulting in bus rider’s loss and leading towards economic disaster.
+The boycotters used alternate means of transportations like carpools, cycling, walking, mule riding… etc.

 The campaign increased pressure across the county.
 On June 4, 1956, the federal district court gave the ruling that Alabama’s racial segregation laws for buses are unconstitutional.

-The state appealed the decision of district court and case moved to the Supreme Court of United States.
-On November 13, 1956, Supreme Court upheld the ruling of the district court, ruling that racial segregation on the buses and transportation is against the law.
+The state appealed the decision of the district court and the case moved to the Supreme Court of the United States.
+On November 13, 1956, the Supreme Court upheld the ruling of the district court, ruling that racial segregation on the buses and transportation is against the law.